A Guide To Understand ISP Throttling and How To Bypass It

 Types of Throttling

-3. Content-Based Throttling: In some cases, ISPs may throttle access to certain websites or online services.
-This can be seen as a violation of net neutrality principles, which advocate for equal access to all online content.
+• Content-Based Throttling: In certain instances ISPs may throttle the access through some websites or online services.
+By doing so, it’s a violation of net neutrality principles, which seek equal access to all online content.

 Reasons for ISP Throttling